CITRIS Core Seed Funding

 Proposals are invited that address novel challenges and opportunities in:

-• Sustainable transportation and delivery: electrification and other low-carbon solutions, sustainable aviation fuel, cost-effective aircraft solutions, energy sources and storage, next-gen airports, sustainability in freight and logistics
+• Sustainable systems: electrification and other decarbonization solutions; sustainable propulsion; cost-effective vehicle solutions; energy sources and storage; next-gen airports; infrastructure, sustainability and logistics for emerging aerial vehicle technologies

-• Uncrewed flight: route planning, safety systems, algorithms for real-time decision making in uncertain and dynamic environments
+• Uncrewed flight: route planning, safety systems, communication and control algorithms for real-time decentralized decision-making and coordination in uncertain and dynamic environments

-• Remote sensing technologies: new sensing technologies suitable for integration in existing platforms, with applications related to wildfire management, agriculture, biodiversity conservation, air and water quality, and infrastructure
+• Sensing technologies: new sensing technologies suitable for integration in existing platforms, with applications related to wildfire and emergency management, agriculture, biodiversity conservation, air and water quality, and infrastructure

 Challenge 2: Sustainability and Climate Resilience

 As climate disruption accelerates, the effects on society’s fundamental infrastructure become more visible through increased wildfires, heat events, power outages, flooding, drought, hurricanes and other hazards.
-In California alone, severe drought conditions pose a growing threat to food and energy production.
-Information technology is a key layer of the “solution stack” to limit future harms from climate change, increase systemic resilience, preserve biodiversity, and enable a more sustainable, equitable and carbon-neutral future.
+In California alone, severe drought conditions pose a growing threat to food and energy production, while floods and wildfires endanger people and communities.
+Information technology is a key layer of the “solution stack” to limit future harms from climate change, increase systemic resilience, conserve biodiversity, and enable a more sustainable, equitable and carbon-neutral future.
 New research into society’s interconnected and increasingly digitized life support systems is urgently needed — primarily in the areas of energy, water, food, transportation and the built environment.
 Special attention is called to issues of climate justice and equity when considering long-range infrastructure investments and improvements.

 Proposals are invited that address novel challenges and opportunities in: